quozl/vk2rrt/README.md

 ![Designed Life vs Temperature](images/ng2-200-designed-life-vs-temperature.png)

-* so they have lasted longer than they should have,
+* so they have also lasted longer than they should have,

 * while we could replace one cell, the remaining cells have exceeded their designed life, will fail quickly, and would have to be replaced as well,